NDC-GARBE rolls out its first project in Hanau (Frankfurt/Main area)

 Hamburg/Munich, 21 October 2020 – One year after joining forces NDC-GARBE Data Centers Europe rolls out its first project.

 Focusing on the European market, its first project is going vertical for a 10.000m2 data center in Hanau, about 20 km from the Frankfurt DE-CIX.
 The 4-story building will follow NDC-GARBE’s principles of modularity, efficiency, and sustainability, with the aim to decarbonize digitization.
-The first phase of the data center will be ready for service at the end of 2021.

 “We are very proud to take this important milestone at NDC-GARBE and to create a significant footprint in the Frankfurt region,” stated Spyridon Linardakis, Managing Director of NDC-GARBE.
 “Our focus now is on the execution and delivery in time and on budget.”

 “This project is testament to the successful bundle of strengths in both, the data center as well as the real estate sector,” subsumes Peter Pohlschroeder, Managing Director of NDC-GARBE.
 “The retaining market momentum will accelerate our developments in Berlin, Frankfurt, Munich, and Hamburg.”

 The Hanau project is being developed in collaboration with Exyte and Royal Haskoning.
 Greenberg Traurig LLP acted as legal counsel for the owner.

 The data center will be a TIER III+, 100% concurrently maintainable.
 The project features a high level of modularity and prefabrication with positive effects on TCO and environment.